RedHatInsights/quickstarts/docs/quickstarts/README.md

 1. Write your draft quick start content, and get review and approval from product stakeholders.

-2. When the content is ready, create your YAML quick start files in a new directory in the `docs` directory of [**Red Hat Insights quickstarts**](https://github.com/RedHatInsights/quickstarts/tree/main/docs/quickstarts), following the detailed instructions in this `README.md` file.
+2. When the content is ready, create your YAML quick start files in a new directory in the `docs` directory of [**Red Hat Lightspeed quickstarts**](https://github.com/RedHatInsights/quickstarts/tree/main/docs/quickstarts), following the detailed instructions in this `README.md` file.

 3. Get your quick start or Learning resource card added to the [Hybrid Cloud Console](https://console.redhat.com):